carone1/ecs-dashboard/doc/ansible-installation.md

 ### Start Data Collection

-Might be design intent but Kiana 5.2+ will complain when importing searches/visualizations/dashboards if referenced indexes do not have any data present in them.
-The import will sill be succesful but will keep give out errors when opening dashboards.
-As described here [Visualize field is a required parameter](https://discuss.elastic.co/t/visualize-field-is-a-required-parameter-how-to-solve/74619) The workaround is to initiate a data collection wait for a few minutes before proceding to the next step...
+Might be design intent but Kiana 5.2+ will complain when importing searches/visualizations/dashboards if referenced indexes don't have any record/document present in them.
+The import will sill be succesful but Kiabana will keep give errors when opening out dashboards.
+As described here [Visualize field is a required parameter](https://discuss.elastic.co/t/visualize-field-is-a-required-parameter-how-to-solve/74619) The workaround is to initiate a data collection wait for a few minutes before proceding to Index Pattern Creation

 	On Node01 or Node02 or Node03
 	cd /opt/ecs-dashboard
 	First shell
 	./run_ecs_collector_for_object_version_data.sh
 	Second Shell
 	./run_ecs_collector_for_object_data.sh

 Wait 4-5 minutes so all indexes will have at least one document in them.